Dates

 How to Get There

 car.
-We suggest that you try to car pool with friends.
+If you don't have a car we suggest that you try to car pool with friends.
 You will need to

 organise this yourself.